tuxology/tracevizlab/proposal.md

 faster than just CLI tracing modes.
 The focus of this lab is on post-mortem analysis (the system failed and we want to understand the root cause).
 The tutorial first introduces attendees to system tracing, trace collection, storage/aggregation/filtering and eventually visualization techniques such as flamecharts, flamegraphs, timeline views, critical flow view (inter-process flow), container and VM views, resource usage etc).
-The introductory sessions also explain why and when is systems tracing required and its role in supporting related performance anlaysis techniques such as distributed tracing, profiling, debugging and service log analysis.
+The introductory sessions (part I) also explain why and when is systems tracing required and its role in supporting related performance anlaysis techniques such as distributed tracing, profiling, debugging and service log analysis.
+Various visual techniques will be shown and hands on activities that showcase how different "views" can help in scenarios such as resource contention, latency analysis would be carried out.
+The advanced sessions (part 2) cater to views in Trace Compass that support analysis of containerized workloads, VMs, IRQs and creating custom views in Trace Compass.
+The session would also

 For this lab, primary trace collection will be through LTTng (https://lttng.org/), Perf/Ftrace and primary trace visualization system will be Trace Compass (http://tracecompass.org)